deel-ai/deel_dataset_manager/README.md

     return dataset, {"classes": ["foo", "bar"]}
 ```

-The `deel.datasets.utils` package contains utility functions to load `numpy`, `pytorch`
+* The `deel.datasets.utils` package contains utility functions to load `numpy`, `pytorch`
-and `tensorflow` image dataset in a consistent way, and the `Dataset` class contains some
+and `tensorflow` image dataset in a consistent way.

-utiity methods to generate the information dictionary from the return of these methods.
+* The `Dataset` class contains some utiity methods to generate the information dictionary
+from the return of these methods.

 Here is a very simple example for loading a dataset:

 ```python